 • Experience the Columbretes Islands, a haven for endemic bird species, such as Audouin’s gull, Eleonora’s falcon and Scopoli’s shearwater

-Arrive in the vibrant city of Las Palmas and transfer to the centrally located hospitality space.
-This afternoon, explore the city at your own pace, learning about its colonial past or enjoying traditional Canarian meals and local wines.
-Embark the ship in the late afternoon and enjoy your first evening in the Canary Islands.
+Arrive in Barcelona and transfer to the centrally located hospitality space.
+This afternoon, explore the city at your own pace, enjoying its architectural masterpieces, the lively street rhythms of Las Ramblas or the beautiful views atop Montjuic.
+Embark the ship in the late afternoon and enjoy your first evening in the Mediterranean.

 Go ashore in Arrecife, the capital of Lanzarote, and venture into Timanfaya National Park to witness volcanic peaks and craters shaped by eruptions as recently as 300 years ago.
 Explore the Castillo de San Gabriel, a 16th-century fortress set on a small island in Arrecife’s harbor and built to defend against pirate attacks.
 Explore the Museo de Historia de Arrecife inside the castle walls to uncover the city’s pre-Hispanic past and the unique natural history of the island.